 The Test functionality is a great way to see which emails will be affected by your rules, and the ability to execute rule actions is a great way to execute individual rules quickly.

-Now that you know how to do it, what rules are you most likely to test?
+Now that you know how to check rules in Outlook, what rules are you most likely to test?